The cover letter dilemma: pros and cons for job applicants

 What is the purpose of a cover letter?

 A cover letter is an additional document that you can send along with your CV, during the job application stage.
-If you are stuck with what to include in a cover letter, it’s an introduction of yourself to a prospective employer or Hiring Manager, asking them to consider your application.
+If you are stuck with what to include in a cover letter, it’s an introduction of yourself to a prospective employer or hiring manager, asking them to consider your application.

-The goal of your cover letter is to make a strong case for getting put forward to the interview stage so it’s important to ensure your argument or reasons are compelling when it comes to why you’re a strong candidate for the role.
+The goal of your cover letter is to make a strong case for getting put forward to the interview stage so it’s important to ensure your reasons are compelling when it comes to why you’re a strong candidate for the role.

 What to include in a cover letter?